Friday, May 05, 2023

 1942.
 Despite the insufficient supplies, American and Filipino troops were able to fight for 3 months.

-However, they surrendered to the Japanese troops and were forced into the infamous Bataan Death March where some of the most horrific wire crimes were committed in the Philippines-Colonial possession of Spain from 1521 until 1898.
+However, they surrendered to the Japanese troops and were forced into the infamous Bataan Death March where some of the most horrific war crimes were committed in the Philippines-Colonial possession of Spain from 1521 until 1898.
 May 7, 1942, is the Day of the Fall of Corregidor.

 The Heart of Uncle Sam

 The United States won the Spanish-American war and the Filipinos breathed the air of Independence to be eventually granted to their hopes and aspirations.
 Circa 1901, emerged the formation of the Philippine Scouts to defend and protect the Philippines and the United States in the Pacific.
 This allowed the Filipinos to enlist in the US Army.
-And in 1920, the Philippine Scouts became a part of the US Army.
+In 1920, the Philippine Scouts became a part of the US Army.
 It is a point of pride for lots of Filipinos.

 WW 11 and The Battle of Bataan